tdimitrov/tranqap/docs/cmd/targets.rst

 **Check if tcpdump can be run with sudo, without password:** Yes/NO

-rpcap can't provide a password for sudo.
-For this reason if rpcap should be started via sudo, it should be configured to execute tcpdump command without asking for a password.
+tranqap can't provide a password for sudo.
+For this reason if tranqap should be started via sudo, it should be configured to execute tcpdump command without asking for a password.
 This line checks if sudo tcpdump requires a password.